At the IGHN, we work hard to support our members and get the message out across the whole of our extensive network, but this doesn’t happen by itself!

 In addition to her experience within the NGO-field, she has also worked extensively with the World Health Organization and also lectures with various academic institutions.
 She is currently a member of the Programme Advisory Panel for the Robert Carr Civil Society Network Fund and the European AIDS Treatment Group.
 At this stage in her own professional development, she is particularly passionate about issues such as self-stigma affecting people living with HIV and survivors of gender-based violence.
 Nadine holds an MSc in Global Health from Trinity College Dublin.
 Her full profile is available at: https://ie.linkedin.com/in/nadinefrance1

-Events and Communications Intern
+Programme and Communications Officer

+Nor is the Finance Officer for the Irish Global Health Network and ESTHER Ireland.
 She has more than 10 years of experience working with auditing and accounting companies ranging from big firms (KPMG & PWC) to small private practices and 5 years of experience working in charity organisations.
 She is acting Secretary and Treasurer for the non-profit Amal Women’s Association.

 Nor is passionate about helping people in need.
 Her current volunteer work involves fundraising for emergency situations in Syria, Gaza, Palestine and Yemalso, as well as organising outreach and support for refugee groups and homeless living in Ireland.